brittonhayes/warhammer-aos/armies/README.md

 func (a *Armies) Reply() *handlers.Response
 ```

+Reply returns a list of armies formatted as an API response

 ## type Army

 Army is the parent structure that all nested units belong to